Password Cracking Methods & How to Avoid Them in 2024

 7. Keyloggers

-Keyloggers or keylogging malware records your keyboard strokes in an attempt to steal your sensitive information.
-This kind of malware is classed as a form of spyware.
-Once a keylogger records your keystrokes, it will transmit the information to hackers who will then determine the accounts associated with your login credentials.
+Keyloggers or keylogging malware records your keyboard strokes to steal your sensitive information.
+This malware is a form of spyware.
+Once a keylogger records your keystrokes, it transmits the information to hackers, who then determine the accounts associated with your login credentials.
+Some antiviruses can protect you against keyloggers.

 8. Man-in-the-Middle (MITM) Attacks